LindenLaboratory/Borealis/README.md

 |-|

 ### Choir
-- The _Choir_ devices run on Raspberry Pi Pico Ws
+- The _Choir_ devices run on Raspberry Pi Pico WHs
+- They are connected to Adafruit Proto Under Plate PiCowBells that allow you to make IoT devices for FEEDBACK mode more easily while still maintaining the small form factor
 - They connect to computers via usb-to-microusb dongles

 | ![PXL_20240417_063713813 (1)](https://github.com/LindenLaboratory/Borealis/assets/134805131/2b9ad80c-6e83-41e6-be2d-c6a034b5b5fc) |